-I’ve included a step by step tutorial below so that you can get started straight away.
+I’ve included a step by step tutorial on stacking photos so that you can get started straight away.
+But first, what is focus bracketing and focus stacking?

 What is focus bracketing?

-When we talk about bracketing, most often we’re talking about exposure bracketing, which is when you take a series of photos at 3 different exposures so that you can combine them later to get detail in the dark areas, as well as the highlight areas.
+When we talk about bracketing, most often we’re talking about exposure bracketing, which is when you take a series of photos at 3 different exposures so that you can combine them later to get details:

 Further reading: When, why and how to use exposure bracketing?